margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## We All Look to the Same Universe ##
 We all look to the same sky, moon, stars, and sun.
 We all walk through this earth and look to the trees and the homes.
+We all look to the same Truth, the same truths.
 The universe is one.
 How does how I see and express differ from how you see and express?
 What makes you you?